-Another useful feature of SPI is that additional displays can be controlled with only one additional output port (SPI\CS) per display.
-The other lines (SPI\CLK and SPI\DATA) are common.
-When in SPI mode, the LCD module will display "SPI" instead of the baud rate on the information screen.
-(See Show Information Screen (\031, \0x1F, \0x1F) Control+Minus) (Pg.
-48).
+Another useful feature of SPI is that additional displays can be controlled with only one additional output port (SPI_CS) per display.
+The other lines (SPI_CLK and SPI_DATA) are common.
+When in SPI mode, the display module will display "SPI" instead of the baud rate on the information screen.
+(See Show Information Screen (\031, 0x1F, Control+Minus) (Pg.
+49).

-The LCD module has a 64-character input buffer.
+The display module has a 64-character input buffer.
 For the RS232 interface, it is nearly impossible to overflow this buffer since the display can process commands more quickly than the 115200-baud RS232 interface can deliver them, so normally no flow control is needed.
 The exceptions are the routines that access the EEPROM (the \009 series) and a rare combination of commands that take a long time to execute, followed by a burst of characters that is larger than the input buffer.

 If your processor can deliver data through the SPI interface at a rate faster than 1000 bytes/second, then the processor should make sure the MISO line is "low" before sending a new command.
-The MISO line will be held "high" by the LCD module when there are 32 or more characters in the LCD module's input buffer, and released when there are less than 32 characters.
+The MISO line will be held "high" by the display module when there are 32 or more characters in the display module's input buffer, and released when there are less than 32 characters.

-The SPI interface option allows the LCD module to communicate over the standard 4-wire SPI lines (SCLK, MOSI, MISO, and SS).
+The SPI interface option allows the display module to communicate over the standard 4-wire SPI lines (SCLK, MOSI, MISO, and SS).
 Its clock is controlled by the master and is therefore able to communicate at any of the multitude of standard SPI data rates.
 The SPI interface uses Mode 3 communication in the MSB configuration.
 Multiple slaves can be connected together using the master's slave select.

-The LCD module uses Mode 3 in the diagram below.
+The display module uses Mode 3 in the diagram below.